 If so, students should obtain permission from the course instructor before the student's enrollment appointment begins, or they will not be able to add the course to their schedule.
-Obtaining permission requires getting a Course Enrollment Permission Form from the front desk of Cunz Hall, Room 100 or online at the Registrar's website.
+Obtaining permission requires getting a Course Enrollment Permission Form online at the Registrar's website.
 It must be signed by the instructor.
 After getting the appropriate signature, students must have the form processed in Cunz Hall, Room 100.
 Some instructors are willing to send the student an email providing authorization for the student to be added to their course.
 These emails can be forwarded to one of the academic advisors so the advisor can add the course when the enrollment appointment is open for the student.